weimingtom/krkrsdl2-miyoo-a30/README.md

 * Key mapping bad, especially MIYOO A30 not fixed.
 TRIMUI will be better.
 * MIYOO A30 works slowly, because of screen rotation of 90 degrees (or 270 degrees), NOT machine's reason.

-## ARM GCC Toolchains, need to modify Makefile by manual
+## ARM GCC Toolchains, need to modify Makefile manually
 * For miyoo a30
 https://github.com/XK9274/a30-sdk-miyoo/releases/tag/16042024
 * For Trimui Smart Pro and Trimui Brick, aarch64